 The two embraced on the field, and the adorable little boy didn't want to leave Messi's side.
 Murtaza will for sure cherish this experience forever.

 Ahmed Hafnaoui Swims to an Unexpected Victory

 Ahmed Hafnaoui from Tunisia had the slowest qualifying time for the 400-meter freestyle at the Tokyo 2020 Olympic Games.
 People weren't very confident in his skills, but he didn't let that discourage him.
 He went on to compete and outstandingly outswam every other athlete.
 He made a shocking triumph and took first place, winning the gold medal.
-He was only eighteen years old and only the fifth Tunisian athlete at the Olympics.
+He was only eighteen years old and only the fifth Tunisian athlete to win a medal at the Olympics.

 His performance left viewers stunned and even himself.
 At such a young age, one of his dreams came true, and he had the gold medal to prove it.

 Alessandra Perilli Turns San Marino Into the Smallest Country to Win a Medal